benjaminpotter/ccompass/README.md

 An example of a complete program implementing ccompass is provided in the test suite.
 These tests use STB to load and save images.
 They operate on the test image found in `tests/images`.
 The canonical example is printing an AoLP visualisation in the solar principal plane.
 This is implemented in [this](tests/test_transform_stokes.c) test.

+#### What formats does ccompass use?
+Write something about the data formats here.

 ## Contributing

 ## License